 - Panic attacks at the wheel: If you have experienced a panic attack while driving, you may afterward associate the car with fear

-- Need for control: The fear of being in a situation you cannot escape from (especially on highways and in tunnels)
+- Need for control: The fear of being in a situation you cannot escape from (especially on motorways and in tunnels)

 - Negative experiences in driving school: Criticism, pressure, or stressful driving lessons can cause lasting insecurity